WookieeNo1/Get_iPlayer_Downloader/README.md

 The **Download** button serves 2 purposes (currently).
 If no selections have been made, a dialog will ask for confirmation to select all, and then return to the main display for any other actions required.
 If selections exist, it will instead generate a batch file <PID>.bat in the OUTDIR directory.

-Finally - The DataGrid itself can be sorted on all columns - The Length column is a cludge to work -it will be fixed later
+Finally - The DataGrid itself can be sorted on all columns - The Length column is a kludge to work -it will be fixed later